Table of Contents

 Introduction to James Joyce and His Work

-Overview of “Dubliners”
+Summary of the Book “Dubliners”

 Key Themes Explored